joshbegley/nyt-latest/README.md

 `He won Tonys for his orchestrations and Grammys for his compositions and arrangements.
 But he was best known for his genre-straddling work at CTI Records.`\
 https://nytimes.com/2023/05/06/arts/music/don-sebesky-dead.html?searchResultPosition=5

-**Multiple People Injured in Shooting at Texas Outlet Mall**\
+**At Least 9 Injured in Shooting at Texas Outlet Mall**\
-`A member of Congress said “a shooter is down and there are multiple casualties” after gunfire erupted at the Allen Premium Outlets in Allen, Texas, on Saturday.`\
+`There were fatalities, the authorities said, but they did not offer specifics after gunfire erupted at the Allen Premium Outlets in Allen, Texas, on Saturday.
+Officials said the gunman was dead.`\
 https://nytimes.com/2023/05/06/us/allen-mall-texas-shooting.html?searchResultPosition=6

 **Here’s something most racing fans agree on: 50 years later, Secretariat is still the GOAT.**\